MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-files-fetch.md

 > [!NOTE]
 >
-> - This API will soon be deprecated.
-Microsoft Defender for Cloud Apps is developing a new solution for identifying and acting upon files that violate policies.
 > - This API is not available for Office 365 Cloud App Security.

 Run the GET request to fetch the file matching the specified primary key.